Skip to main content

 2. Reykjavík

-You could also hike Mount Esja for a nearby challenge.
+For some outdoor adventure, hike Mount Esja.
 If you’d rather relax, why not explore the nature trails of Viðey Island?
 Or go dip your toes in the ocean at the city’s beach, Nauthólsvík?
+From the capital, you could also book a variety of day tours, from whale-watching cruises to Golden Circle bus tours.

 3. Golden Circle

-Speaking of the Golden Circle, you should include it in your itinerary.
+Speaking of the Golden Circle, you should also include it in your itinerary.
 Whether you’re on a short weekend getaway or driving the Ring Road, it’s a must-see.

 Admire some wide and thundering waterfalls, Faxifoss and Gullfoss, before seeing geysers in action.
 The ancient Geysir isn’t very active these days, but on the same site, you’ll find Strokkur.
 This geyser sends hot water shooting through the air every 6–10 minutes.

-4. Seljalandsfoss waterfall
+4. Seljalandsfoss Waterfall

 You can’t take a trip to Iceland and not see a waterfall.
 No, it’s not illegal or anything, we just think you shouldn’t miss your chance!
 This is why so many falls make our list, as standalone or as part of a loop.

-5. Jökulsárlón glacier lagoon
+5. Jökulsárlón Glacier Lagoon

-Further along the south coast, you’ll encounter a glistening landscape of glaciers and icebergs.
-If you’re journeying around Iceland, you’ll want to stop along the way at the famous Jökulsárlón glacier lagoon.
+Further along the South Coast, you’ll encounter a glistening landscape of glaciers and icebergs.
+If you’re journeying around Iceland, you’ll want to stop along the way at the famous Jökulsárlón Glacier Lagoon.

 6. North Iceland